 With U.S. troops pouring into South Vietnam, Clark Clifford, a long-time Washington insider and adviser to Democratic presidents, recognized that the administration, although still holding the enclaves, was steadily sliding toward direct participation in the ground war.
 The continued troop build-up, plus Marine operations near Danang, were creating their own momentum, pushing the U.S. ever-closer to major ground combat with the Vietcong.
 On May 17, 1965, Clifford cautioned the president, urging him to keep U.S. troops confined to the coastal enclaves.
 He stated, “I believe our ground forces in South Vietnam should be kept to a minimum, consistent with the protection of our installations and property in that country…This could be a quagmire.
 It could turn into an open-ended commitment on our part that would take more and more ground troops, without a realistic hope for ultimate victory.
 I do not think the situation is comparable to Korea.
 The political posture of the parties involved, and the physical conditions, including terrain are entirely different.”
 It is not known whether Clifford’s advice influenced the president.
 Nevertheless, Johnson continued to adhere to an enclave strategy throughout May and well into June.

-In mid-May, the Vietcong began their anticipated monsoon offensive.
+In mid-May, the Vietcong began an offensive against the Saigon government and its military forces.
 Vietcong main forces first struck at the ARVN in the Delta.
 Then, in late May, Vietcong battalions, some with embedded North Vietnamese regulars, attacked ARVN units along the coastal plain and across the Central Highlands.
 During these battles, the ARVN, already suffering low morale, high desertion rates, and dismal leadership, either broke and ran or sustained prohibitive casualties.
-South Vietnamese officials notified the American Mission in Saigon that unless U.S. units began to actively engage the Communist main forces, the ARVN and GVN would not survive the year.
-In other words, South Vietnam would crumble around the American enclaves.
+South Vietnamese officials notified the American Mission in Saigon that unless U.S. units began to actively engage the Communist main forces, the ARVN and GVN would not survive the year; South Vietnam would crumble around the American enclaves.

 General Philip Davidson, who later served as the MACV intelligence chief, summarized the thinking of U.S. military commanders in Washington and Saigon as the ARVN began to unravel.
 “The American generals foresaw an even grimmer picture of what the enclave concept would bring.
 ARVN would not be able to stand up to the Viet Cong in the countryside.
 Steadily, they would be defeated and driven into the United States enclaves or destroyed and scattered.
 In time, the United States troops would be surrounded in static defensive positions, subject to artillery fire and to massed attacks by Giap’s NVA Main Forces.”